Terry Ramsden: Career

 In 1988, following the 1987 stock market crash and later the Japanese asset price bubble bursting, Ramsden proceeded to lose vast sums of money including £57 to £58 million on racetrack gambling and suffered capital losses nearing £100 million.
 In 1991 he was arrested and jailed in Los Angeles for six months while awaiting extradition to the United Kingdom for fraud.
 In prison he witnessed gang violence.
 By 1992 he was £100 million in debt.
 He declared bankruptcy and pleaded guilty in 1993 to recklessly inducing fresh investments into Glen International.
 He received a two-year suspended sentence.

 In 1997, Ramsden breached the Insolvency Act after it was discovered he was hiding £300,000 worth of assets.
 He was sentenced to 21 months in prison, which he served 10.
 He was released in 1999 with a lack of support from the friends he acquired during his rich days.
 His wife and son were estranged.

 He started working in the private treaty market, creating a trading system which sped up equities transactions.
-This company grew to a market capitalization of £250 million.
+This company grew to a market capitalisation of £250 million.
 In 2003, the Jockey Club cleared him to race and own horses again.
 He owned Jake The Snake, a two-year-old horse named after his son.
 Jake won the Bet Direct No Q Maiden Stakes at Lingfield in December of that year, Ramsden's first win after prison.
 He later sold the horse after it failed to perform to expectations.

 In 2009, he failed to keep up with payments claiming it was a result of being been unable to sell a property in Barbados.